Last updated in October 2018

 Building an “ecological civilisation” is one of the guiding principles of China’s current leadership under Xi Jinping.
 The idea is to alleviate the country’s environmental and resource problems by achieving a better balance than in the past between economic development and modernisation, industry, agriculture, urbanisation and ecology.
 With its current Five-Year Plan, the Chinese Government is therefore making greater efforts to promote sustainable and qualitative – rather than purely quantitative – growth.

 Key issues that China is therefore addressing more vigorously are the modernisation of its environmental policy, the improvement of air quality and the pursuit of a more eco-friendly energy policy including expanding non-fossil energy sources, improving energy efficiency across the board, climate protection measures (in particular emission reduction and climate change adaptation measures), and approaches to dealing with the problems resulting from the continuing substantial urbanisation pressures in China.
-The current state of China’s environmental assets underlines the need for such measures: continuing severe air pollution in wide areas of the country, increasingly visible water-availability and water-quality problems and their negative impact on agriculture as well as poor soil quality.
+The current state of China’s environmental assets underlines the need for such measures: continuing severe air pollution in wide areas of the country, increasingly visible problems with water availability and quality and their negative impact on agriculture as well as poor soil quality.
 The foreseeable increase in energy consumption in the coming years reinforces the need for action.

 A bilateral urbanisation partnership, designed to ensure the sustainability of China’s urbanisation process by implementing concrete projects, has been in place since 2013.
 This is opening up many potential areas of collaboration as well as opportunities for business.